CT SCAN OF NECK WITHOUT CONTRAST

 FAQs

-How long does the neck CT scan procedure take?
+How long does a CT scan neck take?

 What is the biggest difference between a CT with and without contrast?